Lionel Messi makes it official by signing with Inter Miami and Major League Soccer

 “We are overjoyed that the greatest player in the world chose Inter Miami CF and Major League Soccer, and his decision is a testament to the momentum and energy behind our League and our sport in North America,” MLS Commissioner Don Garber said in a statement.
 “We have no doubt that Lionel will show the world that MLS can be a League of Choice for the best players in the game."

 It is, in many ways, an unusual marriage.
 Messi — still perhaps the biggest star in the game — is signing with a team that entered Saturday in last place in the MLS's Eastern Conference standings.
-It’s a club in just its fourth season that has never won a championship and plays in a temporary home that will seat only about 22,000 people when some rushed renovations like adding extra bleacher seats get completed.
+It’s a club in just its fourth season that plays in a temporary home that will seat only about 22,000 people when some rushed renovations like adding extra bleacher seats get completed.

 Doesn't matter.
 Soccer royalty now plays for Inter Miami.